polkadot-js/api/docs/start/types.extend.md

 ## User-defined enum

-One form of types that appear regularly is enums, these can be defined as follow -
+One form of types that appear regularly is enums, these can be defined as follows -

 ```js
 ...